-- (d) Each parcel on a Diagram of Parcels must be depicted in its entirety on at least one sheet drawn to scale with: - (i) its boundaries, - (ii) its appellation, which can be in an abbreviated form provided it is unique, - (iii) in the case of a non-primary parcel, the appellation of the underlying parcel which can be in an abbreviated form provided it is unique, and - (iv) an area if required by rule 5.3.
-An area must not be shown for a movable marginal strip. - (e) A Diagram of Parcels must depict the spatial relationship between: - (i) each non-primary parcel and its underlying parcel, and - (ii) each cross lease area and each other non-primary parcel, with the exception of a unit title development (refer to rule 10.4.3) or a movable marginal strip (refer to rule 10.4.4).

-- (f) A Diagram of Parcels must depict: - (i) an estate boundary where it passes through the land under survey, clearly annotated with the estate record references, - (ii) land being claimed as accretion, with the description 'accretion', - (iii) the name of the water body, or where no name is available a simple description, for a residue parcel subject to rule 5.5.1(c), or the description 'erosion' if the land has been eroded, - (iv) the name, or where no name is available a simple description, for any road, railway, or water body that abuts a new parcel, - (v) the description 'marginal strip' for a balance parcel that is a fixed marginal strip, and - (vi) any territorial authority boundary that passes through a parcel, clearly annotated with the names of the relevant territorial authorities.
+- (iii) in the case of a non-primary parcel, the appellation of the underlying parcel which can be in an abbreviated form provided it is unique, and - (iv) an area if required by rule 5.3.
+An area must not be shown for a movable marginal strip. - (e) A Diagram of Parcels must depict the spatial relationship between: - (i) each non-primary parcel and its entire underlying parcel, and - (ii) each cross lease area and each other non-primary parcel. with the exception of a unit title development (refer to rule 10.4.3). - (f) A Diagram of Parcels must depict: - (i) an estate boundary where it passes through the land under survey, clearly annotated with the estate record references, - (ii) land being claimed as accretion, with the description 'accretion', - (iii) the name of the water body, or where no name is available a simple description, for a residue parcel subject to rule 5.5.1(c), or the description 'erosion' if the land has been eroded, - (iv) the name, or where no name is available a simple description, for any road, railway, or water body that abuts a new parcel, - (v) the description 'marginal strip' for a balance parcel that is a fixed marginal strip, - (vi) any territorial authority boundary that passes through a parcel, clearly annotated with the names of the relevant territorial authorities, and - (vii) a suitable notation referenced to the relevant parcel where an enactment requires a CSD to show a vesting or other information.